dfinity/motoko/design/IDL.md

 #### References

-`R` maps an IDL value to the sequence of references contained in that value.
+`R` maps an Candid value to the sequence of references contained in that value.
 The definition is indexed by type.
 We assume that the fields in a record value are sorted by increasing id.

 ```